mmistakes/minimal-mistakes/_drafts/zio-kafka.md

     .plainStream(Serde.uuid, matchSerde)
 ```

 Now, what should we do with them?
-Well, if we read a message, maybe we want to process it somehow, and ZIO lets us use all the functions available in the `ZStream` type.
+If we read a message, maybe we want to process it somehow, and ZIO lets us use all the functions available in the `ZStream` type.
 We might be requested to map each message.
 ZIO gives us many variants of the `map` function.
 The main two are the following:

 ```scala
 def map[O2](f: O => O2): ZStream[R, E, O2]